David LaChapelle / Public Enemy

 by Art Jones (1991, 26 min)

-Between rough poetry, sophisticated clip, cinematographic test and video art, the artists of the black diaspora in the United States, put in scene in the Eighties a new culture of the image, born from an explosive alliance with urban musical subcultures.
-With the visual bomb that is Know your Enemy, Art Jones mixes as a magician the popular culture, the History, the diversion of images, the farmhouses mediae to tell the epopee of the mythical group of rap protestor Public enemy and the fights of the black movements in the United States since the Sixties.
-With the image of the sound of Public Enemy, it video is made consumed art of the sampling and furious recycling, marking the resistance of the artists blacks against the racism of the american company.
-Art Jones received Music Week’ S Creative and Design Award in 2002 and 2003 and collaborated with many groups and artists like Coldplay, REM, Franz Ferdinand, Jane’ S Addiction, MUSE, Offspring, Kylie and The Raconteurs, inter alia.
+In the 80’s, artists from the black diaspora in the United States were staging a new image culture, born of an explosive alliance with urban musical subcultures, between raw poetry, sophisticated video clips, cinematographic essays and video art.
+With the visual bomb that is Know your Enemy, Art Jones magically blends popular culture, history, the misappropriation of images and the mass media to narrate the epic story of the mythical protest rap group Public enemy and the struggles of the black movements in the United States since the 60s.
+Like the sound of Public Enemy, the video is a consummate art of sampling and furious recycling, marking the resistance of black artists against the racism of American society.
+Art Jones received Music Week’s Creative and Design Award in 2002 and 2003, and has collaborated with numerous groups and artists including Coldplay, REM, Franz Ferdinand, Jane’s Addiction, Muse, Offspring, Kylie and The Raconteurs, among others.